-It is very significant for all of us to understand the food safety principles.
+It is very crucial for all of us to understand food safety principles.
 Clean and safe food is what ultimately determines our health and wellness!

 |Food safety guidelines logo.
 Photo courtesy: USDA.gov

-Since human beings are standing mostly at the end of the food chain, much of these toxic compounds may ultimately enter our body, either directly or indirectly, in a gradual and increasing concentration (biomagnification), And, here is the catch!
-Larger insects/worms in the vegetable would be easily spotted and removed, while microorganisms like bacteria, virus, and ova/cysts can be destroyed by cooking at high temperatures.
-But, how do you rid off chemicals and toxins that reside permanently in the food we consume?
+Since human beings are standing mostly at the end of the food chain, much of these toxic compounds may ultimately enter our body, either directly or indirectly, in a gradual and increasing concentration (biomagnification).
+Larger insects/worms in the vegetable would be easily spotted and removed, while microorganisms like bacteria, viruses, and ova/cysts can be destroyed by cooking at high temperatures.
+But, how do you rid of chemicals and toxins that reside permanently in the food we consume?

 Here are some tips for better food selection:

 Always buy fresh, seasonal vegetables, and fruits grown at nearby organic farms.